terra-campaigns/arrival/factions/turnskull.md

 hp: 38

 traits:
-- name: Imperialist
-  desc: "The faction quickly expands its Bases of Influence.
-Once per turn, it can use the *Expand Influence* action as a special ability instead of it taking a full action."
 - name: Innovative
   desc: "The faction can purchase Assets as if their attribute ratings were two points higher than they are.
 Only two such over-complex Assets may be owned at any one time."
 - name: Supported